OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-16.md

 ## 1 Samuel 16:6

-When they entered, he looked at Eliab and thought, “Surely the Lord’s anointed is before Him.”
+As they arrived, he observed Eliab and thought, “Surely the Lord’s anointed stands here before Him.”

 ## 1 Samuel 16:7